 "Spring Break" typically conjures images of poolside lounging, trips to the coast, and good, old-fashioned relaxation away from school and work.
 We're all about embracing the warm weather!
 This Spring Break, why not mix sun with STEM and give your kids a vacation to remember, marked by exploration, wonder, and fun?

 We've rounded up some of the nation's hottest STEM destinations for Spring Break.
 Not only are these attractions awe-inspiring in and of themselves--they're also situated in major cities with something for everyone.
-Whether you're in the market for an indoor activity with your kids, a local day-trip or you're ready to hop on a plane for a long-distance adventure, we've got you covered.
+Whether you're in the market for an indoor activity with your kids, a local day-trip, or are ready to hop on a plane for a long-distance adventure, we've got you covered.

 Top Spring Break STEM Destinations

 About: At iD Tech, kids and teens discover coding, game development, robotics, and design in an inspiring campus setting.
 Small classes are guaranteed, with 10 students max per instructor, ensuring personalized learning for all skill levels.

 Other Nearby Attractions: While this spring break camp is the only iD Tech location in the Bay Area, be sure to check out nearby programs when it comes to finding a STEM summer camp experience.